-A common theme in any discussion about ethical shopping and ethical fashion is that it’s far too expensive for the average person to shop ethically.
-I won’t lie, ethical clothing does tend to be more expensive than it’s fast fashion, mass-produced counterparts.
+A common theme in any discussion about ethical shopping and sustainable fashion is that it’s far too expensive for the average person to shop ethically.
+I won’t lie, ethical clothing does tend to be more expensive than its fast fashion, mass-produced counterparts.

 However, if you want to shop ethically on a tiny budget then don’t forget that the single most ethical and sustainable way to buy clothes is to shop secondhand.

 Where to Shop for Secondhand Clothes Online In The UK